thma/clean-architecture-with-functions/README.md

   mapM_ (putStrLn . bkTitle) books
 ````

+## Finally, some unit tests

-We can use this decoupling to pass a mock page access function to `searchBooks` in order to write unit tests for it.
+We can now use this decoupling to pass a mock page access function to `searchBooks` in order to write unit tests for it.
 Let's start by writing a mock page access which returns a specified number of books:

 ````haskell